BeataJohansson/splunk-tutorial/splunk-dashboard/step4.md

     - Host field value -> Default
     - Index -> Create new index -> Fill in the required info and leave the rest at default -> **Save**
 7. Click onto **Review** and make sure the settings are correct, thereafter you can submit!

+NOTE: Write down your default *Host field value*, you will need it later!